Creating a Home Assistant Dashboard for Tablets

 Inspiration from iOS Design Principles

-Creating Dynamic Cards
+Creating Changing Cards

-Dynamic cards change based on sensors and time.
+Cards can change based on sensors and time.
 Use conditional cards and template sensors to show the right controls when they are relevant.

 Steps I use: